bruce-webber/road-quality-project/README.md

 ### Quick Notes:
 * This project is based around MicroPython v1.9.
 This implements python 3.4 compatible syntax.

+### Contributing

+* Fork it!
+* Create your feature branch: git checkout -b my-new-feature
+* Commit your changes: git commit -am 'Add some feature'
+* Push to the branch: git push origin my-new-feature
-* To contribute to this project, please open a pull request.
+* Submit a pull request :D

 # Coming Soon: